INVESTOR HREDD PRECISION TOOLS

 ❐ Partially

-Are there public complaints levied against the scheme for not following the procedures for suspending and withholding certification?
+Are there public complaints levied against the initiative for not following the procedures for suspending and withholding certification?

 ❐ Yes